HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 #### Step 2 - Data Exchange to Submit Data for Closing Gaps

-The provider noticed *Gaps Patient01* was indicated as having an open gap for Colorectal Cancer Screening.
-The provider ordered a colonoscopy and the patient was able to get it done in the next few days.
-Since the payer system did not have this new data, the provider then used the DEQM Data Exchange profile(s) to submit additional data to the payer.
+The provider noticed Gaps Patient01 was indicated as having an open gap for Colorectal Cancer Screening.
+The provider ordered an colonoscopy and the patient was able to get it done in the next few days.
+Typically a claim by the colonoscopy performer will close the gap.
+However, the provider may elect to send the submit report data to close the gap.
 Please see [Colorectal Cancer Screening (COL)] Use Case for details on how to complete the DEQM Data Exchange.

 #### Step 3 - Rerun for a Gaps in Care Report